 - Exploiting the full potential of EU’s common energy policy.
 Only with secure energy can we make our economy globally competitive and avoid economic decline.

-- Within ITRE, I am currently working on issues regarding fuel poverty, the promotion of a digital single economy and the protection of IPR, I am also closely monitoring the implementation of the Clean Energy Package as part of the Energy Union.
+- Within ITRE, I am currently working on issues regarding energy poverty, the promotion of a digital single economy and the protection of IPR, I am also closely monitoring the implementation of the Clean Energy Package as part of the Energy Union.